Wasp and Insect Allergy

 This may develop within 10 minutes of a sting, so early intervention is essential.
 There is no predicting whether future stings will result in more or less severe allergic reactions or anaphylaxis.
 However, if a long time has lapsed since last stung, the reaction is likely to be less severe.

-Adult patients find using a pre-loaded adrenaline syringe (Anapen or Epipen 300ug) very convenient in emergencies.
+Adult patients find using a pre-loaded adrenaline syringe (Jext, Emerade or Epipen 300ug) very convenient in emergencies.
 They should have the dose repeated after 5 minutes if there is no satisfactory response.
-In children under 5 years of age, we give 0.1 to 0.3 ml of adrenaline (1:1000) depending on age and an Anapen or Epipen Junior conveniently dispenses 150ug of adrenaline per dose.
+In children under 5 years of age, we give 0.1 to 0.3 ml of adrenaline (1:1000) depending on age and an Jext or Epipen Junior conveniently dispenses 150ug of adrenaline per dose.
 The patient should still immediately be taken to A&E after the adrenaline administration, for further assessment and monitoring.
 Measurement of Tryptase in the blood will also confirm that an allergic reaction has taken place.

 Wasp and Bee avoidance measures